Fady-Ibra/balance-transfer/README.md

   -d 'username=Jim&orgName=Org1')
 ORG1_TOKEN=$(echo $ORG1_TOKEN | jq ".token" | sed "s/\"//g")
 ```
+Here, after we get the HTTP POST reply, we filter the reply to put only the **JWT** in the variable ORG1_TOKEN.

-**3) We send an HTTP GET request to query the bussiness network about the balance of user *a* by running the command:**
+**3) We send an HTTP GET request to query the business network by running the command:**
 ```
 curl -s -X GET \
   "http://$IP:$PORT/channels/mychannel/chaincodes/mycc?peer=peer0.org1.example.com&fcn=query&args=%5B%22a%22%5D" \
   -H "authorization: Bearer $ORG1_TOKEN" \
   -H "content-type: application/json"
 ```
+Here, we see how we can query the balance of user *a*.

 Call the Server using any Programing Language